 Things to Do in West End

 Moving to New Orleans soon?
-Extra Space Storage has convenient storage facilities near Metairie, Elmwood, and Gert Town to help with the transition.
+Extra Space Storage has convenient storage facilities throughout NOLA that can help with your relocation.
 Find a storage unit near you!

 Neighborhood statistics from AreaVibes